-This is Santander’s main event when it comes to beaches.
+This is Santander’s main event when it comes to beaches, and why it's one of the best beaches in Spain.
 El Sardinero stretched for two magnificent kilometres, and is itself divided at high tide into two separate sections, Primera to the south and Segunda to the north.

-Backed by shrub-carpeted sand dunes this beach, 12km south of Alicante, is far quieter, and much more pleasant than those closer to the city.
+Backed by shrub-carpeted sand dunes, this beach is one of the best beaches in Spain as, due to its location 12km south of Alicante, is far quieter, and much more pleasant than those closer to the city.

 Northwest of Es Pujols are the absolutely spectacular sands of Platja de Ses Illetes, and across a narrow channel, the uninhabited island of Espalmador, where there’s another great beach, and water turquoise enough to trump any Caribbean brochure.
 It’s possible to wade across most of the year, or you can get there on one of the regular boats from La Savina (May-Oct only, €10 return).

-This clam-shaped bay is one of the most glorious in the Mediterranean.
+This clam-shaped bay is one of the most glorious in the Mediterranean and one of the best beaches in Spain.
 It has completely unspoilt golden sands and, accessible only by a dirt track, there is no development whatsoever.
 Cars are not allowed in peak season, but there is a bus.

 The most irresistible sands of the Ría de Vigo adorn the three islands of the Illas Cíes, which can be reached by boat from Vigo, Baiona, Cangas.
 Sprawling across the entrance to the ría, battered by the open Atlantic on one side but sheltering the delightful sandy beaches where they face the mainland, the islands were long used by raiders as hideouts but are now a nature reserve.
 The Illa de San Martiño, is an off-limits bird sanctuary; the other two, Illa do Monte Ayudo and Illa do Faro, are joined by a narrow causeway of sand, which cradles a placid lagoon on its inland side.